Białystok: Military garrison

 Russian Empire, resulted in the rising of the military importance of the city: In 1879, construction of the barracks of the Włodzimierski Infantry Regiment began (currently it is the area of the Voivodeship hospital between Wojskowa, Skłodowskiej-Curie and Wołodyjowskiego Streets).
 In 1884, barracks of the Kazan Infantry Regiment were established at Traugutta Street in Wygoda.
 In 1887, barracks of the Mariampole Dragon Regiment were erected at 100 Bema Street.
-In 1890, the barracks of Kharkov Uhlans Regiment were built at Kawaleryjska Street.
+In 1890, the barracks of the 4th Kharkov Uhlan Regiment were built at Kawaleryjska Street.